Updated February 20, 2019.

-This franchise ranks #349 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2001 and franchising since 2003, the number of locations has expanded in recent years to the current total of 45, all of which are in the U.S. and none of which are company-owned.
+This company ranks #367 on Entrepreneur magazine’s Franchise 500 list.
+Founded in 2001 and franchising since 2003, the number of locations has expanded in recent years to the current total of 51, all of which are in the U.S. and only one of which is company-owned.

 An Important Note About Our Methodology